SoundSticks: Reception

 SoundSticks won an Industrial Design Excellence Award in 2000 and were featured on the cover of I.D. magazine.

 Reviews for SoundSticks were generally positive.
 In 2001 The Mac Observer reported "the sound is crystal clear without audible distortion" and produced strong results for music and movies, but criticized the price as being higher than comparable or superior systems.
 In 2002, CNET rated them four stars, praising the easy setup, design, and audio quality, but criticized the lack of physical controls and the limited support for Windows-based computers.
 A 2011 review was also positive, but criticized the lack of a headphone input and noted the iSub LED could not be turned off without turning off the entire system.

 A 2019 retrospective by Forbes praised them as having "a classic piece of kit that's stood the test of time and is as good today as when it was introduced" and "still have the look of an iconic industrial design, almost two decades on", and noted their current retail price was lower than when they launched almost 20 years earlier.
 A review by Wired from August 2013 was mixed, rating them 5 out of 10 points, praising the design and the sound but criticizing the placement of the controls and the Bluetooth reliability.

 Appearances in media and as artwork

-In 2013 the Museum of Modern Art in Manhattan added an iSub to its collection.
+In 2013, the Museum of Modern Art in Manhattan added an iSub to its collection.

 SoundSticks were prominently featured in the 2013 film Begin Again.

-Along with other old Apple products, an iSub and SoundSticks can be seen in season 1 episode 2 of The Feed.
+Along with other Apple products, an iSub and SoundSticks can be seen in season 1 episode 2 of The Feed.